yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/cloud-users.md

 - Member of the following roles: `pg_read_all_stats`, `pg_signal_backend`, and [yb_extension](#yb-extension).

-`yb_superuser` is the highest privileged role you have access to in Yugabyte Cloud.
+`yb_superuser` is the highest privileged role you have access to in YugabyteDB Managed.
 You can't delete, change the passwords, or login using the `postgres` or `yugabyte` superuser roles.

 ### yb_extension